How SGARs affect other animals

 Animals at risk

-Non-target animals are affected by primary poisoning:
+Non-target animals exposed to potential primary poisoning:

 When someone is focused on a pest rodent they are trying to bait, it can be easy to ignore the non-target animals that may also eat poisoned baits - note that this problem is true of all poisons, not just SGARs.